superfly/macaroon/macaroon-thought.md

 What this means is that the Macaroon above, which we'd call a "root Macaroon", can't do anything by itself.
 It's only useful in combination with a second Macaroon, the "authentication Macaroon", that proves you're logged in (in this case, to an account with access to org `4721`).

 To get that authentication Macaroon, you need a root Macaroon, and a Fly.io login to an account that has the right access to an organization.
-If an attacker steals your root Macaroon from the mail, and they can get the matching authorization Macaroon, they probably already had the access they needed.
+If an attacker steals your root Macaroon from the mail, and they can get the matching authentication Macaroon, they probably already had the access they needed.

 Our library code hides the flow, but the dance of actually using a Fly Macaroon is: